French: Your Key to a Career in Health and Psychosocial Services in Quebec

 Where are the courses held?

-Can I take these courses if I'm a French beginner?
+Can I take these courses if I am a beginner in French?

-If you are just starting out, contact the FLC to enroll in a beginner-level course (e.g., FRSL 101, 102, or 105).
-Once completed, you can then check your eligibility for the health and social services French courses.
+You may contact the French Language Centre to enroll in a beginner or elementary-level course (e.g., FRSL 101, 102, FRSL 105, FRSL 207, or FRSL 208).
+Once these courses are completed, you may verify your eligibility for the French for Health courses.

 Do these courses help prepare for the OQLF exam?

 Yes.
 One of the objectives is to help students prepare for the OQLF exams, which are required in many health fields.
-If you have taken FRSL 330 and/or FIGF PMCO, you are generally better prepared for success.
+If you have taken FRSL 330, FRSL 314 and/or FIGF PMCO, FIGF PMCE you are generally better prepared for success.

 OQLF preparation workshops are also offered in collaboration with certain programs.
 These workshops include practice exams that simulate the real OQLF exam.